marinanoa/vite-react-ts-proj/README.md

 The application works with the backend application of the project [NodeResetServerCleanArch](https://github.com/marinanoa/NodeRestServerCleanArch).

 :construction: This project is under development.
 It misses tests, and other things.
-There is only one hook added to call the endpoint in the backend that register users.
+There is only one hook added to call the endpoint in the backend that registers users.

 ## How to run